NaoyaFukada/3813ICT-chatSystem/README.md

 - **Feature Branches:** For each main page component, a dedicated feature branch is created and named descriptively to reflect the feature it represents.
 These branches include both frontend and backend parts.
 Feature branches used in this project include `feature-admin`, `feature-profile`, `feature-chat`, `feature-explore`, `feature-signup`, and `feature-login`.
 Each feature branch is independently developed and tested before being merged back into the main branch, enabling more manageable development and reducing the risk of introducing bugs into the production code.

+- **Local Branch:** During the second phase of development, a separate branch called 'local' was created to implement MongoDB and Socket.io for real-time communication.
+This branch was used to ensure that new features could be developed and tested without impacting the stability of the main branch.
+By isolating the new code in 'local', we minimized the risk of breaking existing functionality in the main branch.

 ### Update Frequency

 - **Commits:** Frequent commits are made to feature branches, ideally after each significant change, such as creating a frontend component or implementing backend logic.
 Commits are also made after fixing any bugs that are found.

-- **Merging:** Feature branches are merged into the main branch only after thorough testing.
+- **Merging:** Feature and local branches are merged into the main branch only after thorough testing.

 ## 2. Data Structures